-Commingling seperate property while married
+Commingling separate property while married

-How enforceable are postmaital agreements?
+How enforceable are postmarital agreements?

 How to characterize property?

 The key to understanding how to characterize property properly is to ensure that you collect documents, receipts, or bills of sale that evidence the date, location, and circumstances of purchasing that property.
 Suppose you need to show that the downpayment on a home or business asset was made from an account that is rightfully your separate property.
 In that case, you should go back into your documents, contact lenders and do whatever sort of research you need to collect evidence to show a judge that the property is your separate property.

 A major problem with leaving property outright to children is that separate property is often commingled with community property.
 If you were to leave your child $50,000 and the money was taken and invested into a retirement account that your child earned during her marriage, that account now has commingled funds and may need to be divided up upon her divorce, should that occur?

 Because there is a presumption in Texas that all property acquired during your marriage is, in fact, community property, it can get tricky (and expensive) to have to prove that the account does not need to be divided up during a divorce.
 Instead of doing this, you can transfer property to your child via a discretionary lifetime trust.
 The property would remain in the trust rather than be potentially renamed into an account bearing both your child and their spouse's name, or as we just discussed, blended with the community income of your child and their spouse.

 As long as your child (as the beneficiary) has no property right in the principal of the trust, then it should not be considered community property.
 A smart move is not to give your child the ability as the beneficiary to withdraw assets from the trust.
 If not, your child's spouse would not be able to claim that the property could be subject to division upon divorce.